how to be – and stay – creative

 No matter how seasoned we are, we should always be trying to learn.
 Acquiring new skills and improving the ones we have contribute to mental and physical wellness.
 As knacks develop and expand, creativity flourishes.

-- Attend conferences and events to connect with both diverse and likeminded people.
+- Attend virtual conferences and events to connect with both diverse and likeminded people.

 - Investigate a subject you want to learn more about.